crawlwp/crawlwp-lite/readme.txt

 12. (Premium) Search performance from Google, Bing and Yandex inside WordPress.
 13. (Premium) Dashboard widget: 28 days of search performance and indexing counts.
 14. (Premium) SEO email report: performance, indexing insights, top keywords and pages.
+15. (Premium) Insights tab: search performance, top keywords and index status for a single post.
+16. (Premium) CrawlWP Stats in the editor sidebar: index status and 28 days of Google search data for the post you are editing.

 == Frequently Asked Questions ==

 = Is CrawlWP free? =

 Yes.
 The free version is a complete on-page and technical SEO plugin, with instant indexing on six search engines.
-[CrawlWP Premium](https://crawlwp.com/pricing/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) adds Google, Bing and Yandex search data, index status and history, the Google News, video, HTML and multilingual sitemaps, internal link automation and email reports.
+[CrawlWP Premium](https://crawlwp.com/pricing/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) adds Google, Bing and Yandex search data, per-post insights, index status and history, the Google News, video, HTML and multilingual sitemaps, internal link automation and email reports.

 = Do I still need Yoast SEO or Rank Math if I use CrawlWP? =